Indigenous: Sri lanka

 Water Requirements: I glued a small container for water to the bark and mist.

 Growth Rate: This is a fast growing tarantula.
 I bought her at one inch (1").
 The first year she attained a leg length of three inches (3").

 Adult Size: I read that this tarantula can reach a leg length of nine (9") inches, making it one of the largest of the Pokies.
 My girl is eight inches (8").

 Temperament: This is a very fast moving spider.
 It is not what I would consider a defensive tarantula, but will probably bite if provoked.

-Comments: As a introduction to this Genus, I suggest you get a large Avicularia species such as Avicularia braunshauseni.
-This is, in my opinion, the most colorful of the Genus.
+Comments: As an introduction to this species, I suggest you get a large, Avicularia species.
+The species in the Avicularia Genus will give you an experience with a large fast moving arboreal without the potent toxin.
+This is, in my opinion, the most colorful species in the Genus.
 They can be an olive green to a purple hue and many colors in between, with beautiful markings.
 This species is more secluded than the other Pokies and is more likely to bolt.

 It is reported that the toxin from this tarantula is stronger than most tarantulas.
 Because of its potential speed, and toxin, this species is not recommended as a beginner tarantula.